 Use the bowling approach markers

-The approach markers are helpful to the bowler because the allow you to begin your a bowling approach in precisely the same position.
+The approach markers are helpful to the bowler because they allow you to begin your bowling approach in precisely the same position.
 This combined with the lane arrows is an effective method for aiming and even a beginner can become consistent very rapidly.
 You can also adjust the length of your approach allowing you to finish near but not over the foul line.

 Start far enough up on the bowling approach